-- The applicant may be represented by legal counsel or agent, if desired - The applicant may present information to the Board and/or have invited advisors to present information to the Board - The applicant(s) presentation may include technical witnesses, such as an engineer, ecologist, hydrogeologist etc.
+- The Party may be represented by legal counsel or agent, if desired. - The Party may present information to the Hearing Board and/or have invited advisors to present information to the Board. - The Party's presentation may include technical Witnesses, such as an engineer, ecologist, hydrogeologist, etc.